 The Center's notes payable were not transferred to GDB DRA or the PET pursuant to the Qualifying Modification.
 GDB retained ownership of the Center's notes payable.
 See Note (14).

-The credit agreements include various affirmative and negative covenants, which the Center should comply with.
-Management is not aware of any violations to the covenants.
+The credit agreements contain various affirmative and negative covenants that the Center must comply with.
+Management is not aware of any covenant violations, except for the debt repayment obligation.

 (10) Related parties' transactions: